PandaDev0001/PandaDev0001/README.md

 ### Hi there 👋

-My name is Douglas, I am 18 years old and I am passionate about programming, I like to constantly learn new things.
+I am 18 years old and I am passionate about programming, I like to constantly learn new things.
 I focus on web technologies.